-Once you’ve ridden hard you’ll be feeling pretty good; until it comes to heading home and you’ve got to take half your bike apart just to fit it in the car.
+Once you’ve ridden hard, you’ll be feeling pretty good; until it comes to heading home, and you’ve got to take half your bike apart just to fit it in the car.
 That’s why bike racks have become so popular.
-The right bike rack for your vehicle and your needs will make it easy to start and finish any ride.
-In fact, if you choose the right rack you’ll be leaving the car park before anyone else has got their bike strapped on!
+The right bike rack for your vehicle and your needs will make starting and finishing any ride easy.
+If you choose the right rack you’ll be leaving the car park before anyone else has got their bike strapped on!

 Yakima Ridgeback Hitch Bike Rack

 The premier option among Yakima bike racks is clearly the Yakima Ridgeback Hitch Bike Rack.
 Carrying two bikes, this strong, sturdy rack contains a built-in lock, an anti-sway mechanism, and an exceptional style to boot.